© 2019 Baptist Health. All Rights Reserved.

 Although no one knows for sure what causes this disorder, it may have a neurobiological cause.
 Researchers have determined that several parts of the brain are associated with fear and anxiety, according to the National Institute of Mental Health.
 OCD sometimes runs in families.

-Medications such as clomipramine, fluoxetine, fluvoxamine and paroxetine have been effective in treating this disorder in some people.
+Medications that have been effective in treating this disorder in some people include selective serotonin reuptake inhibitors (SSRIs) and clomipramine, a type of serotonin reuptake inhibitor (SRI).
 If one drug isn't effective, another may work better.

 Some people with OCD benefit from a therapy called exposure and response prevention, in which the person is exposed to whatever triggers the obsessive fears and is taught coping techniques to help avoid performing the rituals.